levxxvi/User-Documentation/docs/index.md

 This documentation is tailored to users who are:

-* New to discord
+* New to Discord
-* Familiar with discord, but unaware with creating and customizing  their own server and using customized discord bots
+* Familiar with Discord, but unaware with creating a server, customizing their own server and using customized Discord bots

 ## Prerequisite Knowledge